saulzeul/nest/README.md

 #### copy and paste the file and rename <em> ./database/connections/secondary.db.ts </em>, modify the environment variables and import the connection module in <em> ./database/database.module.ts

-## Connect another table in any service example:
+## Connect another table in any service example

 ```typescript
 //service.ts
 @Injectable()